PraffullaDubey/Python/README.md

 # Python
-All my projects done using Python
+All my projects done using Python.